 The Lady From Shanghai (1947) Director: Orson Welles

-This Welles film noir, starring Rita Hayworth and Welles, is based on a novel If I Die Before I Wake by Sherwood King.
-Welles plays Michael O’Hara, an Irish sailor who sails on a boat with the blonde woman, Elsa, whom he meets on a whim in the park.
-Elsa and her husband, a disabled defense attorney, Mr. Bannister, invite Michael onto their boat.
-Mr. Bannister’s partner joins them and persistently beckons Michael into a plot to stage a fake killing of him in exchange for $5,000, which would allow the new lovers, Elsa and Michael, to run away together.
-Brisby, the partner, actually intended to kill Bannister and frame Michael.
-A private investigator, Broome, discovers the plot but is shot and not killed by Brisby.
+In the film, Welles plays Michael O’Hara, an Irish sailor who rescues a blonde woman (Rita Hayworth) one night from assailants attacking her carriage in Central Park, NY.
+He learns her name is Elsa, and that she is married.
+Elsa and her husband, a disabled defense attorney named Mr. Bannister, invite Michael onto their boat.
+They are planning to sail down the Panama Canal and up to San Francisco.
+Reluctantly Michael agrees to join for the trip (he serves as our narrator with questionable motives).
+Mr. Bannister’s partner Brisby also joins them and he persistently beckons Michael into a plot –to stage a fake killing of Mr. Bannister in exchange for $5,000, which would allow the new secret lovers, Elsa and Michael, to run away together.
+However privately, Brisby actually intends to kill Bannister and frame Michael for his death.
+A private investigator Broome discovers the plot but he is shot but not killed by Brisby.
 The case is brought to trial, but Michael escapes in faking an attempted suicide.
-He reunites with Elsa in a Chinese theatre, when he discovers that Elsa was the true killer of Brisby.
-The movie concludes with a climactic and famous shootout in the madhouse of the boardwalk, with confusion about who is shooting as the funhouse mirrors are continuously destroyed.
-Both spouses shoot each other, Bannister fatally and Elsa mortally.
+He reunites with Elsa in a Chinese theatre, when he soon discovers that Elsa was the true killer of Brisby.
+The movie concludes with a climactic and famous shootout in the boardwalk madhouse, with confusion about who is shooting as the funhouse mirrors continuously shatter.
+In the end, both spouses shoot each other, both Bannister and Elsa are mortally wounded.
 Michael leaves the scene as Elsa screams in pain.
 The film closes with his words: “Maybe I’d forget her.
 Maybe I’d die trying.”